Attorneys & Staff Members Who Support this Practice Area

 Copps DiPaola Silverman, PLLC also has extensive experience assisting transgender individuals with name changes and with gender designation changes with various state and federal agencies, such as the Department of Motor Vehicles (license), the Department of Health (birth certificate), Department of State (passport), and Social Security Administration.
 Proof of sex reassignment surgery (SRS) is no longer required for any of these changes.
 We have also had success in having the court seal the name change file and waive publication for our transgender clients.

-For more detailed information on name changes, please see Casey Copps DiPaola’s article on the topic, Basics of Name Changes and Recent Developments for Transgender Individuals, and Joseph Williams’ article, New York State Changes Policy on Birth Certificate Gender Marker Changes for Transgender Minors.
+For more detailed information on name changes, please see Casey Copps DiPaola’s article on the topic, Basics of Name Changes and Recent Developments for Transgender Individuals, and Joseph Williams’ articles, New York State Changes Policy on Birth Certificate Gender Marker Changes for Transgender Minors and The Gender Recognition Act: Progress for Transgender and Nonbinary New Yorkers.